elenaivan/qa-task/README.md

 This automatically adds them to the PATH.

-For other operating systems, it is a bit more complicated: you need to install the dependencies locally and then add their location to the PATH, and make sure it was updated.
+For other operating systems, it is a bit more complicated: you need to install the dependencies locally and then also add their location to the PATH, and make sure it was updated.

 More instructions can be found here: